Reds vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have been chosen as underdogs in 34 games this year and have walked away with the win 13 times (38.2%) in those games.
+- The Reds have been underdogs in 35 games this season and have come away with the win 13 times (37.1%) in those contests.

-- Cincinnati has a record of 7-14 in games where oddsmakers have it as underdogs of at least +120 on the moneyline.
+- Cincinnati is 6-10 this season when entering a game as the underdog by +135 or more on the moneyline.

+- The Reds have an implied victory probability of 42.6% according to the moneyline set for this matchup.

 - The Reds have played just two games with a spread this season and failed to cover in each game.